The Lobby Code

 Superspeedways: Daytona and Talladega

 • Bump drafting in corners is dangerous.
 Save it for the straights.
-Contact in the corners loads the rear at the worst possible moment.

 Short tracks: Bristol, Martinsville, Richmond